jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 A concrete example of `μ` would be an interpertation into binary values:

+[^nathan-zero]: When I asked Nathan to review this post, he mentioned he still hasn't figured out why we needed a zero.
+                I'm not really sure either, so it's quite likely this isn't needed at all!
+                This maybe an artifact of the time crunch at play.
 ```agda
 interpretBF : Bool → Fin 2
 interpretBF false = zero